Personal life of Leonardo da Vinci: Character

 In the normal course of events many men and women are born with various remarkable qualities and talents; but occasionally, in a way that transcends nature, a single person is marvellously endowed by heaven with beauty, grace and talent in such abundance that he leaves other men far behind...
 Everyone acknowledged that this was true of Leonardo da Vinci, an artist of outstanding physical beauty who displayed infinite grace in everything he did and who cultivated his genius so brilliantly that all problems he studied were solved with ease.

 While painting The Last Supper, Leonardo wrote, "Wine is good, but water is preferable at table. ...
 Small rooms or dwellings set the mind in the right path, large ones cause it to go astray. ...
 If you want money in abundance, you will end by not enjoying it."
-He also wrote, "He who wishes to become rich in a day is hanged in a year."
+He also wrote, "He who wishes to become rich in a day [shall jump] or hanged in a year."

 Some of Leonardo's philosophies can be found in a series of fables he wrote for the court of Ludovico Sforza.
 These were presented as jests (labelled 'prophecies') in which he told a riddle and made his audience guess the title.
 Prevalent themes include the dangers of an inflated sense of self-worth, often as described in opposition to the benefits that one can gain through awareness, humility and endeavour.
 Leonardo also had a distinctive sense of humour, showing newfound friends a lizard he had decorated in scales, a horn and beard made from quicksilver to surprise them, and describing a practical joke in his Treatise on Painting:

 If you want to make a fire which will set a hall in a blaze without injury, do this: first perfume the hall with a dense smoke of incense or some other odoriferous substance: it is a good trick to play. ... then go into the room suddenly with a lighted torch and at once it will be in a blaze.